vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 On the less side, the standard Penn Treebank system lumps prepositions and subordinate conjunctions into the single label IN.

-Pos-tagging by itself is relatively useless.
+Pos-tagging by itself is often useless.
 It exists to support parsing.
 Nowadays most people treat postaggers and parsers as a done deal.
 A long time ago a guy named Brill was discovered that you can get 90% of words correctly tagged merely by tagging it with its most common tag.
 Nowadays statistical pos taggers like the Stanford parser are the gold standard and on Wall Street Journal type articles it is said to be about 97.3% accurate in tagging.

+Training probability pos-taggers means it generalizes what it has seen to build a relatively simple model of how probable a tag is given surrounding words.
+You can then test it on the same original data (something you don't normally do with machine learning models) and see how they do.
+TreeTagger trained on a large sample of Wall Street Journal sentences, achieves 97.5% accuracy on the replay.
+Trained on the switchboard corpus of telephone conversations yielded 89.7% against those.
+Pos-tagging degrades rapidly on data it was not trained for.
+One review said that on bug reports the Stanford Pos-Tagger was between 83.6% and 90.5% accurate using Wall Street Journal trained models.

+Another study showed that trained on WSJ data (lots of clean data) and applied to the same kind of data,  atis: Recordings of Air Travel Information System dialogue, i.e. natural speech.
+2. brown: The original Brown Corpus, containing various topics.
+3. swbd: Switchboard Corpus of telephone conversations.
+4. wsj/00-05: Wall Street Journal articles (collection 0 to 5).
+5. wsj/00-22,24: Wall Street Journal articles (collection 0 to 22, and 24).
+6. wsj/23: Wall Street Journal articles (collection 23).
+wsj/23: Percent Correct: 97.454%

-Statistical parsers look at tuples of words to predict what part-of-speech a word will be.
+Statistical parsers look at tuples (typically 3) of words to predict what part-of-speech a word will be.
 And because they do so well, pos-tagging is now separated into a separate phase from parsing.
 These "good" results are for kinds of material the tagger is trained for and degrades on other works until trained there.